 Possible examples involve dramatic changes to work culture, changing internal goals and objectives, new customer initiatives, or even re-branding.

 The population-level impact extends well beyond just your own internal structures and reaches the larger community.
-Community-level impact involves collaborating with groups outside of your organization and determining a specific focus area/group you want to impact.
+Community-level social impact involves collaborating with groups outside of your organization and determining a specific focus area/group you want to impact.

 See Related: What is the Collective Impact Model?